AdaCore/training_material/courses/fundamentals_of_ada/135_visibility.rst

 "use" Clauses
 ---------------

-* Provide direct visibility into packages' exported items
+* :ada:`use Pkg;` provides direct visibility into public items in :ada:`Pkg`

    + :dfn:`Direct Visibility` - as if object was referenced from within package being used
+   + :dfn:`Public Items` - any entity defined in package spec public section

 * May still use expanded name